naanlang/naan/README.md

     naan [options] [source file] [arguments]

-With no arguments Naan runs as an interactive REPL using the node.js terminal.
+With no arguments NaaN runs as an interactive REPL using the node.js terminal.
 It can also evaluate an expression or execute a source file.

 ##### Command line usage

     -e <expression>             evaluate an expression
-    -i, --interactive           use REPL with -e or [source file] --version                   print Naan version
+    -i, --interactive           use REPL with -e or [source file] --version                   print NaaN version
-    --buildno                   print Naan version with build number -h, --help                  print usage information
+    --buildno                   print NaaN version with build number -h, --help                  print usage information

-Naan prints the results of evaluating each expression with the REPL, but not by default with an expression or source file.
+NaaN prints the results of evaluating each expression with the REPL, but not by default with an expression or source file.
 The interactive flag overrides this to print the result of each expression in all cases.